-Like it or not, as a dog owner, you are intimately familiar with your pup’s poop.
+Like it or not, as a pet owner, you are intimately familiar with your dogs’ poop.
 You pick it up at least twice a day.
 You'll be the first to know about any little change in the consistency, color or smell of what’s in that doggy poop-bag.

-And it can sometimes worry you a bit, right?
-After all, if your dog’s poo isn’t normal, there must be something wrong with his gut.
+And sometimes it can worry you a bit, right?
+After all, if your dog’s poop isn’t normal, there must be something wrong with his gut.

 We asked our veterinary experts Dr. Keith Latson and Dr. Rob Franklin to talk us through the delightful topic of dog poop.
 (Someone has to do it!)

-Just like you, they’ve picked up plenty of poo over the years.
-Keith has two nine-year-old Golden Retrievers (Chester and Sydney) and Rob has a cute six-year-old Dachshund named Woody who’s had enough gut issues for a dog ten times his size.
+Just like you, they’ve picked up plenty of dog poop over the years.
+Keith has two nine-year-old Golden Retrievers (Chester and Sydney) and Rob has a cute six-year-old Dachshund (Woody) who’s had enough gut issues for a dog ten times his size.